MaangoTaachyon/archive.github.io/_posts/2021-12-19-TCM-PEH-Course-Review+AD-Notes.md

 TL;DR The PEH course is a wonderful introduction to pentesting and I would reccomend it to learn the basics.

 The course covers:

 ![](/assets/images/TCMPEH.PNG)

-The course is frequently on discount and is worth every penny.
+It is frequently on discount and is worth every penny.

 While this information could be found in other places, Heath's style of teaching is comprehensive and easy to follow along with.

 He walks through a couple of boxes from HacktheBox.eu which really help with getting that initial grasp on your own methodology.

 The buffer overflow video made binary exploitation a bit more palatable than I was expecting.

 Here are some notes that I took from the Active Directory portion of the course.
 Not meant to be a polished guide for use by others :)